ndevreeze/excel/README.md

 A thin [Clojure](http://clojure.org) wrapper around a small part of [Apache POI](http://poi.apache.org) for reading `.xlsx` files.

 For a more complete implementation, see the `incanter-excel` module from the [Incanter](https://github.com/liebke/incanter) project.
-Althought, currently (August 2020) Incanter uses POI 3.16.
+Although, currently (August 2020) Incanter uses POI 3.16.

 ## Installation